 Bottom Line

-Workrave and SitApp aren’t really competitors — they solve different problems.
+Workrave and SitApp aren’t really competitors - they solve different problems.
 Workrave is a break timer.
 SitApp is a posture detector.
-If you only want one, pick based on your primary need: scheduled breaks (Workrave) or real-time slouch detection (SitApp).
-If you want both, run them together.
+If you only want one, pick based on your primary need: scheduled breaks and RSI prevention (Workrave) or real-time slouch detection (SitApp).
+If you want both, run them together for the most complete desk health setup.

 Ready to try SitApp?
 Download it free for Mac, Windows, or Linux.